Peptide antigens, epitopes, pools and libraries

 SB-PEPTIDE offers a wide range of solutions adapted to immunology research.

-SB-PEPTIDE antigen catalog includes most of familiar antigens/epitopes of proteins such as OVA, EBV, CMV, MOG, MBP… such as PADRE peptide, OVA (323-339), Melan-A, and more.
+SB-PEPTIDE antigen and epitope catalog includes most of familiar epitopes from infectious proteins such as (EBV epitopes, CMV epitopes, SARS Cov2 epitopes, HIV epitopes, Flu epitopes…), from cancer associated proteins (Melan-A, MUC-1, gp100…), from autoimmune associated proteins (MOG, MBP…) and some T-helpers / Adjuvants such as PADRE peptide.
 Browse our product catalog to see the range of antigen peptides we offer.

 Epitope mapping service

 SB-PEPTIDE offers non-conformational epitope mapping service.
 SB-PEPTIDE can synthesize the antigenic protein as a library of overlapped peptides (usually 15aa, 5aa overlap) and perform ELISA to determine the epitope.

 - Standard peptide synthesis service: synthesis of individual and purified peptides

 - Peptide library synthesis service: synthesis of hundreds of peptides in parallel

 Download Flyer_Peptides for immunology